FAQs for buyers

 The piece I want to buy is sold-out.
-Will you re-make one of your old designs for me?
+Will you make another one for me?

-Once the pieces in a collection are sold, they will not be made again.
+Once the pieces in a collection are sold, I will not make them again.
 However, I often return to a collection later and create new pieces around the same look and theme.
 So, if there's a particular collection that speaks to you and it is sold out, there will probably be similar pieces available in the future.
 Sign up for my email list and follow me on Instagram to be notified when new pieces and collections are available.

 Do you accept custom commissions?

-At this time, I am not accepting custom orders.
+At this time, I am not accepting commissions.
 Thank you for your understanding.

 How do you ship orders?

-Will you recreate one of your past pieces for me?
+Will you recreate one of your old designs for me?

 I do not recreate my past designs.
 However, my work does tend to follow similar themes and motifs which I return to over time.
-If you check my shop often, you will probably find a piece similar to the one in which you are interested.
+You will probably find a piece similar to the one in which you are interested in a future collection.
 Follow me on Instagram to be alerted when new pieces and collections are available.

-Gold that is used in my enamels is 24k or 23k gold, either in the form off a foil that is fused within glass, or a layer of 24k liquid gold fused to glass.
+Gold that is used in my enamels and chased pieces is 23.5k gold, either in the form of a foil that is fused within glass, or a layer of 24k liquid gold fused to the glass.
 Note that gold foil is not the same as gold leaf; gold foil is substantially thicker than gold leaf.

-When I include gold elements in my metalwork such as gold bezels, earwires, or other design details, I indicate the purity of the gold within the item description.
+When I include gold elements in my metalwork such as gold bezels, ear wires, or other design details, I typically use solid 18k gold or gold filled.
+I indicate the purity of the gold within the item descriptions.

-I also often also use alloys such as solid brass and bronze in my work, which will be indicated in the item description.
+I also often also use alloys such as solid brass and bronze in my work, which will also be indicated in an item description.